 Alisa and her husband, Joe (who she met at Widener University), have two fun loving teenage kids who keep them very busy.
 Alisa loves spending time with her family and friends.
 When she has the time she also still enjoys cooking, baking and entertaining.

-Amber Mercado, Multichannel Marketing and Communications Officer, has been with FPS since August 2006.
+Amber Mercado, NY Regional Director and Communications Officer, has been with FPS since August 2006.
 She is a graduate of La Salle University just like Marci and Pete.

-She spends her leisure time singing “Wheels on the Bus” to her two year old son (over and over and over again), practicing yoga, and reading really intellectual books.
+She spends her leisure time singing “Wheels on the Bus” to her two young boys, practicing yoga, and reading really intellectual books.
 She is completely selfless except when it comes to sushi.
 Her favorite part of the job is interacting with patients and hearing their unique stories.
 She also loves managing the FPS social media accounts, so can you follow us on Instagram and make her happy, please (instagram.com/breakfromcancer)?

 Cheryl’s diverse background, attention to detail and commitment to building strong and meaningful relationships ensure that she will treat our donors and corporate partners with the utmost care.